Issue #1: Work Zone Safety

-Issue #1: Funding for the local road system
+Issue #2: Increases in funding for the local road system

 We support the following to continue to address the funding needs on the local road system: